Boyu66/ARPAttack/README.md

 # ARPSpoof Attack

+ARP attack by boyu666.
+I just want to learn arp attack, I'll try to poisioning the arp table of victim, so it can not visit server successfully.
+This project is really hard and I spend a lot of time to figure out how to contribue a new sceniro.
+There's indeed a lot of things to learn: docker and docker config, linux command line, supervisord, writing python code, learn knowledge of network, try Scarpy to deploy arp attack.
+And I know there still lots of work to do, but I have find the direction.
+Thanks to this template, I just modiy the **hacker dockerfile  to add Scrapy python package, and add my attack code to the hacker jupyter notebokk, add a few new instruactions to help others use this scenciro.
+I still need to build my own docker image, but it seems may this will work.
+I'll wait for PR result.

 ## Description of the scenario

 The ARP (Address Resolution Protocol) Spoofing attack is a typical "man-in-the-middle" attack by which a hacker who has gained